0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/sequencing.md

 Transactions flowing through the system reach the smart contract environment after one of two contract call use cases:

-- Sequence batches requests coming from the sequencer component.
+- Sequence batches requests coming from the sequencer component in the node.
-- Verifying batches requests coming from the aggregator component.
+- Verifying batches requests coming from the aggregator component in the node.

 This section looks at the sequencing workflow.
-The diagram below shows the sequencing workflow for rollup (non-validium) stacks.
+The diagram below shows the sequencing workflow for rollup (non-validium) stacks which calls `sequenceBatches(...)` and `onSequenceBatches(...)`.

 ![Polygon Solidity smart contract architecture](../../../../img/cdk/high-level-architecture/sequencing-flow.png)